Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-6/_posts/2005-01-01-conclusions.md

 # Conclusions

-This week we reviewed and added a little bit more to our array toolkit.
-We then talked about classes, objects and JSON.
-Then, we finished by discussing how local storage fit into all of this.
-Next week, we will discuss classes and objects in even more detail and start talking about JQuery.
+This week we worked with the p5.play library which allowed us to create our animations in a new way and **hopefully** and easier way.
+For sure, our collision is easier and next week, we will integrate particle systems into our project.